 Become a Camp Volunteer

-- Camp Counselors: If you are high energy and love the outdoors, we need you to be a hero this summer for kids in need.
+- Camp Counselors: If you are high energy and love the outdoors, we need you to be a hero for kids in need.

 - Lifeguards or Counselor/Lifeguards: We do a lot of swimming and other water activities, so we need lifeguards to keep our campers safe.
-If you are not currently certified but are interested in becoming a lifeguard, training is available.
+If you are not currently certified but are interested in becoming a lifeguard, training may be available.

 - Arts and crafts leaders: Help inspire campers’ creativity by leading our arts and crafts activities.